-- Then, you need to check your firewall and internet settings on your server computer and workstations.
+- Then, you must check your firewall and internet settings on your server computer and workstations.
 Ensure that QuickBooks Desktop is running on your network.

-- Set your folder permissions so that you can share the QuickBooks folder with your company files.
+- Set your folder permissions to share the QuickBooks folder with your company files.

 Step 2: Scan the Folder that has your Company Files

-- You have to download and install QuickBooks Database Server Manager on your server computer.
+- You must download and install QuickBooks Database Server Manager on your server computer.

 - Then, open the Windows Start menu on your server computer.